RobertoPrevato/KingTable/README.md

 }
 ```
 ## Usability
-The KingTable widget is designed to follow "old-school" design principles
+The KingTable library is designed to follow "old-school" design principles
 * the user should be able to immediately understand the size of the collection, so the pagination bar is designed to display the total amount of rows; of pages, and the number of results currently displayed
 * keyboard navigation: the KingTable controls can be navigated using the TAB; it is possible to navigate through pages using the left, right, A and D keys
 * support for browser navigation buttons
 * the table logic handles ajax errors and displays a preloader while fetching data

 ### Inline editing feature
-The KingTable widget doesn't offer built-in inline editing feature.
+The KingTable library doesn't offer built-in inline editing feature.
 This is intentional, since in most situations we deal with complex objects that cannot be easily edited inline.
 In any case, the library makes it easy to configure HTML and event handlers to implement inline editing feature,
 for example: